madhuri-15/66DaysOfData/#04/README.md

 | human resource | 46356  |
 | marketing      | 48187  |

-- Next, we create a common table expression CTE for temperary table to store the above result as table
+- To save the above results as a table, create a common table expression CTE for temperary table.

 ```
 WITH max_salary AS